 Note on Registration & Starting Waves

-When registering for the 1/2 marathon, you will (should) have an option to select a starting wave.
+When registering for the 1/2 marathon, there is an option to select a starting wave time.
 This is to limit the numbers starting at one time to avoid congestion at the ladder in the slot canyon located at two miles into the 1/2 marathon.
 If you want to be considered for overall placement medals, please sign up for the first 8:30 AM wave.

 50 mile (6AM) and 50 km (7AM) runners start all in one wave each, because they will not hit the congestion points in Dairy Canyon until they are well over 20 miles into their run.